-32 Lachlan Wallach Upper Hutt City Council for all new developments Supports the intent of the plan Noted Regional Policy Statement - to make provision of adequate footpaths and cycle facilities compulsory This has been recommended by transport policy officers through the current RPS review and is expected to be included in the new Proposed RPS cycling and public transport integration - eg. replace While some of the initiatives identified under this action area are already being implemented and will continue to be, other initiatives require investigation around their feasibility - understanding the issues and impacts of a proposed initiative are important before a decision is made whether to implement - hence the current wording in the plan. submitter believes that GW should identify a number of key cycling routes and take responsibility for coordinating effective actions on those routes - eg. The plan includes identification of the strategic regional cycling network as identified through the regional cylcing forum - GW commissioned a report on this network to identify deficiencies and recommend priorities for infrastructure improvements (Bullen Report 2004) - GW has been advocating to and encouraging RCAs to progress the recommended improvements. see the Wellington cycling network comprise of to The first action in the plan for RCAs to carry out network reviews and improvements, taking into account the NZTA best practice guide covers these issues.
-Note the draft plan includes PT and cycling integration action regarding carriage of bikes on PT responsibility allocated to TAs in the plan is dependant on public approval through annual plan Agree.
+32 Lachlan Wallach Upper Hutt City Council Supports the intent of the plan Noted This has been recommended by transport policy officers through the current RPS review and is expected to be included in the new Proposed RPS cycling and public transport integration - eg. replace While some of the initiatives identified under this action area are already being implemented and will continue to be, other initiatives require investigation around their feasibility - understanding the issues and impacts of a proposed initiative are important before a decision is made whether to implement - hence the current wording in the plan. submitter believes that GW should identify a number of key cycling routes and take responsibility for coordinating effective actions on those routes - eg. The plan includes identification of the strategic regional cycling network as identified through the regional cycling forum - GW commissioned a report on this network to identify deficiencies and recommend priorities for infrastructure improvements (Bullen Report 2004) - GW has been advocating to and encouraging RCAs to progress the recommended improvements. see the Wellington cycling network comprise of to The first action in the plan for RCAs to carry out network reviews and improvements, taking into account the NZTA best practice guide covers these issues.
+Note the draft plan includes PT and cycling integration action regarding carriage of bikes on PT responsibility allocated to TAs in the plan is dependant on public approval through annual plan and LTCCP processes, TA priorities and affordability Agree.
 The plan addresses the range of issues and proposed interventions at the strategic level, however the actions are framed in such a way to allow flexibility when the detail beneath them is developed by the responsible agency.
-In this way the plan recognises the differences between city and district council's in the region and enables them to decide the appropriate scope, focus and timeframe to suit their local community needs.
-Improve the Cycling Network - In relation to the steps to develop local strategies, network review programmes and carry out audits, submitter suggests the cost is significantly more than 'administrative' Note that funding is available from NZTA to support this activity at a FAR of 75% Improve the Cycling Network - Suggests change to wording of the 3rd target under this action area to 'network reviews implemented ' to reflect timing is 'ongoing' Recommend amendment to plan as suggested Submitter states the action around cycle parking at train stations and other PT nodes is not a TA responsibility - they will advocate and in some cases implement on GW approval While GW are generally the lead agency for this action, in some locations there will be a need to work with TAs to implement In relation to 'Seek Adequate Funding' - point 2 suggests the word 'allocate' be replaced by 'include' to signal the process depends on public consultation not just Council opinion.
+In this way the plan recognises the differences between city and district council's in the region and enables them to decide the appropriate scope, focus and timeframe to suit their local community needs. • Note that funding is available from NZTA to support this activity at a FAR of 75% Improve the Cycling Network - Suggests change to wording of the 3rd target under this action area to 'network reviews implemented ' to reflect timing is 'ongoing' Recommend amendment to plan as suggested train stations and other PT nodes is not a TA responsibility - they will advocate and in some cases implement on GW approval · In relation to 'Seek Adequate Funding' - point 2 suggests the word 'allocate' be replaced by 'include' to signal the process depends on public consultation not just Council opinion.
 Also suggests related cost is not just 'administrative' and should have NZTA subsidy recognising that local Councils are subject to community consultation processes - no change to Requests addition of 'NZTA subsidy' next to TAs under funding for local education and awareness campaigns Agree - amendment to plan recommended as suggested